 A denture is a removable plate or frame that can replace missing teeth.
 It can be made up of plastic or a combination of metal and plastic.

 Ill-fitting dentures can move.
 This may cause sore spots.
 Denture adhesive may help cut down on this movement.
 Dental implants may be recommended in most cases.
 Implants help stabilize the denture, minimize their movement and prevent sores.
-They should only be placed by a well-trained dental specialist.
+They should only be placed by a well-trained dentist skilled in dental implant placement.

 See a dentist if your dentures do not fit correctly.
 They may need to be adjusted or relined.